mecid/mecid.github.io/_posts/2020-03-04-customizing-toggle-in-swiftui.md

 image: /public/toggle.png
 ---

-This week we will continue mastering *SwiftUI* components by learning *Toggle*. *Toggle* is a component that we can use to allow users to toggle any boolean state in the app. *SwiftUI* enables us to customize toggles in a very convenient way by providing *ToggleStyle* protocol.
+This week we will continue mastering *SwiftUI* components by learning *Toggle*. *Toggle* is a view that we can use to allow users to toggle any boolean state in the app. *SwiftUI* enables us to customize toggles in a very convenient way by providing *ToggleStyle* protocol.

 #### Basics
 Let's start with the basics of the *Toggle* component.
 To use *Toggle*, we need to create it by providing a binding to a boolean value that it is going to toggle and a label view that can be any combination of views.
 Let's take a look at the very quick example of using a toggle.